MULTIPLE-UNIT LIMITED TAX EXEMPTION (MULTE) PROGRAM

 The project must not be designed or used as transient accommodation, including but not limited to hotels and motels.

 Existing multiple-unit housing projects which are currently or will become subject to a low income housing assistance contract with an agency or subdivision of Oregon or the United States are eligible to apply through the competitive process to receive an exemption in order to preserve or establish existing housing that is affordable to low income persons.

 • Pedestrian connection – The project must provide a pedestrian connection and be physically or functionally related to and enhance the effectiveness of a light rail line or mass transportation system

 Pedestrian connection means a continuous, unobstructed, reasonably direct route between two points that is intended and suitable for pedestrian use.
 Pedestrian connections include but are not limited to sidewalks, walkways, stairways and pedestrian bridges.
 On developed parcels, pedestrian connections are generally hard surfaced.
 In parks and natural areas, pedestrian connections may be soft-surfaced pathways.
 On undeveloped parcels and parcels intended for redevelopment, pedestrian connection may also include rights-of-way or easements for future pedestrian improvements.

 • Qualified applicant – Applicant must own or have site control of the project site.

 • Additional application requirements – Applicant must provide the following information in the completed application and supporting documentation:

-• Number, size, and type of dwelling units;
+• Number, size, and type of dwelling units and key design elements;

 • Dimensions of the multiple-unit structure(s), parcel size, proposed lot coverage of building, and amount of open space;